 Prune your email list

-Over time, the gap between the technical size of your email list and the number of people opening your emails grow wider.
+Over time, the gap between the size of your email list and the number of people opening your emails grows wider.

 People stop opening your emails for different reasons.

 It could be that they changed email addresses or even submitted a secondary email address, one that’s not their main email address.